BarkMulcher/Password-Generator-Refactor/README.md

+### Decisions
+had trouble deciding whether to use prompt() or confirm() - prompt required more input, and more complexity than I felt I was ready for.
+Confirm() method did not allow for the user to cancel his password request (without me learning a lot more, about clicking on screen outside of popup box)

+Would be nice to have cancel option, but going to try confirm() method, for simplicity, hopefully.

 # Password Generator Starter Code
 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria